bat-eared foxes - © Chris and Tilde StuartRelevant Links

 The Bat-eared Fox occurs in two discrete subpopulations in eastern and southern Africa.
-The species is common in conservation areas, becoming uncommon in arid areas and on farms in South Africa where they are occasionally persecuted.
+The species is widespread and is common in conservation areas, becoming uncommon in arid areas and on farms in South Africa where they are occasionally persecuted.
 There are no major threats believed to be resulting in any major range-wide declines.

 The Bat-eared Fox has a disjunct distribution range, occurring across the arid and semi-arid regions of eastern and southern Africa in two discrete populations (representing each of the known subspecies) separated by about 1,000 km.
 Subspecies O. m. virgatus ranges from southern Sudan, Ethiopia and Somalia down through Uganda and Kenya to south-western Tanzania; O. m. megalotis occurs from Angola through Namibia and Botswana to Mozambique and South Africa (Coetzee 1977; Kingdon 1977; Nel and Maas 2004, 2013; Skinner and Chimimba 2005).
 There are no confirmed records from Zambia (Ansell 1978).
 The two ranges were probably connected during the Pleistocene (Coe and Skinner 1993).
 This disjunct distribution is similar to that of other endemic, xeric species e.g., Aardwolf Proteles cristatus and Black-backed Jackal Canis mesomelas.
 Range extensions in southern Africa documented in recent years (e.g., Stuart 1981, Marais and Griffin 1993) have been linked to changing rainfall patterns (MacDonald 1982).